-Highland Park Recorder Society, in an artistic collaboration with Collegium Musicum, has been awarded an unprecented $7,000 grant to present a series of concerts for recorders, strings, and harpsichord with lectures integrated.
+Highland Park Recorder Society, in an artistic collaboration with Collegium Musicum, was awarded an unprecedented $7,000 grant from the Middlesex County Board of Chosen Freeholders Through a Grant Award from the Middlesex County Cultural and Arts Trust Fund, through the Middlesex County Office of Arts and History, to present a series of concerts for recorders, strings, and harpsichord with lectures integrated.

 Collegium Musicum was planning to present Veritas Youth Orchestra, under the musical direction of Mira Kang and conducted by David Jeong.
 This had to be cancelled because large groups could no longer meet, to reduce the spread of the coronavirus.